It is a synthetic drug that belongs to the triptan class of drugs. It is used to treat cluster headaches and migraines.

 - Changes in mental status (e.g., agitation, hallucinations, coma).

 - Autonomic instability (e.g., tachycardia, labile blood pressure, hyperthermia).

 Increased blood pressure

 A significant elevation in blood pressure, including hypertensive crisis, has been reported rarely in patients with and without a history of hypertension.

 Sumatriptan is contraindicated in patients with uncontrolled hypertension.

-Sumatriptan should be administered with caution in patients with controlled hypertension as transient increases in blood pressure and peripheral vascular resistance have been observed in a small proportion of patients.
+Sumatriptan should be cautioned in patients with controlled hypertension as transient increases in blood pressure and peripheral vascular resistance have been observed in a small proportion of patients.

 Concomitant drug use

-In patients taking MAO-A inhibitors, the plasma levels of Sumatriptan achieved after treatment with the recommended doses are 7 times higher after oral administration than those obtained under other conditions.
+In patients taking MAO-A inhibitors, the plasma levels of Sumatriptan achieved after treatment with the recommended doses are seven times higher after oral administration than those obtained under other conditions.